bennibbelink/yahtzee-eth/README.md

 5. Now your contracts should be deployed on your network and the "trusted" oracle server should be running.

 If you wish to deploy on a non-local network then update your `truffle-config.js` and skip step 1.
-I have not tested deploying to a testnet such as Goerli or Sepolia.
+I have not tested deploying to a testnet such as Goerli or Sepolia however I played around with different block times in Ganache, and having non-instantaneous blocks significantly affects the user experience as you must wait for transactions to be confirmed before performing another action.
+Thus, it is recommended that you use a local network with instant transaction confirmations.

 ## Yahtzee.vy
 This is the smart contract that governs the game.
 It maintains the game state as public storage variables,